clsMarkRecordsToDeleteTransform Step

 • Connect the dots between the “clsInputCSV” and other steps, as shown above.

 • Click the "clsInputCSV" step to configure its "Required" properties.
-Provide the input CSV file path.
-Select the appropriate data schema from the drop-down list that matches the SQL result set.
+Enter the path to the input CSV file.
+Select the data schema from the drop-down list that matches the SQL result set.
 Click the Save button.
 Click here to learn about ETL Data Schema Designer.

-• The data schema is included here for reference.
+• The data schema is provided here for reference.

 • Click the "clsTransformCase" step to configure its "Required" properties.
-Provide the step name.
+Enter the step name.
 Click the button to configure the case transform list.
-Click the Save button.
+Then click the Save button.

 • Click the button to configure the case transform list.
-The pop-up window is displayed for configuration.
+The pop-up window opens for configuration.
 Click the Add Row (+) button to insert an empty row.
-Select the column and the case type from the drop-down list.
+Select the column and case type from the drop-down list.
 Click the Save button.
 Click the Add Row button to insert multiple columns for case transform.

 • Click the "clsMarkRecordsToDeleteTransform" step to configure its "Required" properties.
-Provide a name for the step.
+Enter a name for the step.
 Click the Save button.

 • Click the "clsOutputMSSQLDB" step to configure its "Required" properties.
 Provide a name for the step.
 Select the SQL connection from the drop-down list.
-Provide the table name to create and store in the connection database.
+Specify the table name to create and store in the connection's database.
 Select “Yes” to create a new table.
 Select the primary key column from the drop-down list.
 Click the Save button.

 • Select the database operation from the drop-down list.
 You may configure the step to perform “Insert, Update, Insert and Update, Delete, and Replace All”.
 You must configure the step to perform the Delete function to remove the records marked for deletion.
 Click the Save button.